 I created Sew-Awesome in 2015 when I was 10.
 Originally I wanted to use my passion and creativity with sewing to raise money to buy sewing equipment for girls in developing countries.
 Buying equipment is still my main goal, but I would also like Sew Awesome to be a place where people come together to help.

-I want others to feel empowered around their ability to make positive change through small steps.
+I want others to feel empowered by their ability to make positive changes through small steps.

-The main charity I support is called Sewing Seeds.
-My goal is to donate the equivalent of 10 machines to their sewing programs and to get the opportunity to visit these schools to help teach sewing to other girls.
-I achieved one of these goals in 2019 when I travelled with Sewing Seeds to their school in Mexico.
+In the beginning, the main charity I supported was Sewing Seeds.
+My goal was to donate sewing machines to their sewing programs and to get the opportunity to visit these schools to help teach sewing to other girls.
+I achieved both goals in 2019 when I travelled with Sewing Seeds to their school in Mexico.
 In Mexico, I was able to donate a machine to a local Women's Shelter, and in January 2020, I helped to buy three more sewing machines for a new school that opened in Guatemala.

 My current project is to raise $2,500 to help fund a puppy-in-training through the Pacific Assistance Dogs Society (PADS) through the sales on my online store.

 For every dollar I make with my sewing, I donate 50% of my profits to help a local charity.